ZeroTraceAPI/Amulet-Utility-Plugins/CONTRIBUTING.md

 # Contributing

-Thank you for considering a contribution to Amulet Utility Plugins.
+Thank you for considering a contribution to Amulet Utility Plugins and its optional companion tools.

 Contributions may include code, bug reports, feature requests, testing notes, documentation improvements, screenshots, examples, assets, compatibility information, or other project feedback.